Melody Thornton: 2003–2010: The Pussycat Dolls

 At the age of 19, Thornton traveled to Burbank, California to audition for the Pussycat Dolls.
 The group's founder Robin Antin, struck a deal with Interscope Geffen A&M Records' Jimmy Iovine to develop the Pussycat Dolls into a brand and create a separate recording pop group.
 Thornton was selected to strengthen their vocal ability and joined Carmit Bachar, Ashley Roberts, Nicole Scherzinger, Jessica Sutta, and Kimberly Wyatt, and signed a contract with the Pussycat Dolls partnership, receiving a percentage of the group's revenues.
 Thornton along with Bachar supplied vocals as secondary vocalists, while Scherzinger assumed the majority of the vocals as the lead singer.
 Thornton was the youngest and the only member who did not have a background in dance.
-The group released their first single, "Don't Cha" (featuring Busta Rhymes), which stands as group's most successful single to date peaked number two on the Billboard Hot 100 chart and reached the top in other 15 countries.
+The group released their first single, "Don't Cha" (featuring Busta Rhymes), which stands as the group's most successful single to date peaking at number two on the Billboard Hot 100 chart and reaching the top in 15 other countries.
 Thornton didn't like the song in the beginning, as she found too controversial.
 They released their self-titled debut album in September 2005.
 Subsequent singles, "Stickwitu and "Buttons" also reached the top five on the Billboard Hot 100 chart.
 PCD went on to sell seven million copies worldwide and established the Pussycat Dolls as viable in the music industry earning them a reputation among the century's few breakout successes.

-Thornton was featured on Jibbs' single "Go Too Far", which was released on March 2007; it entered the top-twenty on the New Zealand Singles Chart.
+Thornton was featured on Jibbs' single "Go Too Far", which was released in March 2007; it entered the top-twenty on the New Zealand Singles Chart.
 Their second and final studio album Doll Domination was released in September 2008, the album attained its highest peak position on the US Billboard 200, but it is considered a commercial disappointment selling less than 400,000 copies in the US.
 Doll Domination included the singles "When I Grow Up" and "I Hate This Part", which reached the top twenty on the US Billboard Hot 100 chart.
 In January 2009, the group embarked on the Doll Domination Tour, their second headlining concert tour, which highlighted stops in Europe, Oceania and Asia, and grossed over $14 million.
 Following the release of the group's single 2009 "Jai Ho!
 (You Are My Destiny)", tensions in the group rose due to Scherzinger being billed as a featured artist on the release.
 This would go on to lead to a public outburst by Thornton during the group's tour appearance while opening for The Circus Starring Britney Spears.
+The group would then announce a hiatus towards the end of the year.

-The group would then announce a hiatus; Thornton then cameoed on Keri Hilson's music video "Slow Dance" and appeared as a panelist on E!'s Bank of Hollywood in which contestants must appeal to a celebrity panel to receive money.
+Thornton then appeared as a panelist on E!'s Bank of Hollywood in which contestants must appeal to a celebrity panel to receive money.
 It lasted for one season.
 In June 2010, Thornton confirmed she had departed the Pussycat Dolls and was working on a solo album.